Online marketing, SEO & making money with your gambling blog

 What can you do: Nothing.
 Be humble, and be grateful for what little you make.
-If you’ve just started out, don1T expect to make more than a few €100 per month for a very long time.
-It’s not easy, and nowadays, with how crowded and competitive this niche is, it’s unlikely that you will make much more, ever, which brings me to:
+If you’ve just started out, don’t expect to make more than a few €100 per month for a very long time.
+It’s not easy, and nowadays, with how crowded and competitive this niche is, it’s unlikely that you will ever make much more.

 3., Is it still possible to break into the niche with a new gambling, casino blog?

 It’s not worth it anymore.
-If you are thinking about starting a gambling affiliate blog in 2021, just don’t!
+If you are thinking about starting a gambling affiliate blog in 2021+, just don’t do it!
 If you don’t already have:

 - 1., a personal gambling blog that makes money,